Leyton Orient F.C.: Olympic Stadium proposal

 On 18 October 2011, the club submitted a request to the Football League to become tenants of the London 2012 Olympic Stadium after the initial decision to award West Ham the stadium collapsed on 11 October 2011, following legal challenges from Tottenham Hotspur and Leyton Orient.
 Orient also expressed an interest in ground sharing the stadium with West Ham, but West Ham were not keen on the idea, and in December 2012 West Ham was chosen as the permanent tenant of the Olympic Stadium.

 Orient chairman Barry Hearn voiced his complaints over West Ham United being given an anchor tenancy at the stadium.
-Orient claimed that the stadium was too close to their own, which they claimed would breach FA rules and by extension, move the club into bankruptcy.
+Orient said that the stadium was too close to their own, which they alleged would breach FA rules and by extension, move the club into bankruptcy.
 On 6 March, Barry Hearn stated that he would mount another legal challenge as he believed that the rules set out by the LLDC had not been followed.
 Hearn also said that he felt that Leyton Orient's proposed ground share had been ignored and not properly explored.
 Orient's legal challenge was ended when a confidential agreement between Orient and the Premier League was reached.

 Supporters

 The supporter fan-base is usually centred in East London.

-The Supporters club is the official supporters representative alongside Leyton Orient Fans Trust. that are involved in fans rep meeting alongside the supporters club, the fans' trust coordinated protests against the owner at the time between 2017 and 2019 at Blackpool (along with home fans who were also protesting their management), which included a protest down Leyton high road which was attended by a couple of hundred people.
+The Supporters club is the official supporters representative alongside Leyton Orient Fans Trust.
+The fans' trust coordinated protests against the owner at the time between 2017 and 2019 at Blackpool (along with home fans who were also protesting their management).
 In April 2016 a smaller unofficial fans group known at the time as the Orient Transit Firm arranged pitch protests against Hartlepool United, where the fans stormed the pitch and Colchester United where the game was abandoned after a pitch invasion with five minutes remaining which saw thousands enter the pitch effectively getting the game abandoned.
 The remaining five minutes of the game were eventually played three hours later behind closed doors, the protest brought much needed publicity to the club's plight, with worldwide news coverage.

 Notable fans include Bob Mills, Daniel Mays, Colin Matthews, Gary Stevenson, Andrew Lloyd Webber, and Andrew's brother Julian.
-The album Variations, which was famously used as the theme tune for London Weekend Television's South Bank Show, was written by Andrew Lloyd Webber as the result of his losing a bet to Julian Lloyd Webber on the result of a Leyton Orient match.
-Julian later presented a gold disc of Variations to the club chairman at half time during a game with Leicester City.